 Working on the farm

-Working on the farm certainly won’t make you richer financially, but you’ll get to experience authentic life at the farm, get a roof over your head and fresh, organically-produced food every day.
+Working on the farm certainly won’t make you richer financially, but you’ll get to experience authentic life at the farm, help Australia boost its food tourism, get a roof over your head and fresh, organically-produced food every day.
 If you’re looking to get a farm job, you can search for opportunities on websites like WWOOF.